If something requires discipline to stay correct, it will eventually become incorrect.

 Why I Automated My GitHub Profile README

-Your GitHub profile README is supposed to represent what you are working on now.
+Your GitHub profile README is supposed to show people what you are working on right now.

-In practice, most profile READMEs represent what someone cared about six months ago.
+In practice, it shows what you cared about six months ago.

-I write consistently.
-I ship consistently.
-But my GitHub profile only changed when I remembered to update it.
-That meant the most visible page of my professional identity was always slightly wrong.
+I hit that wall.
+But my profile only changed when I remembered to touch it.
+The most visible page of my professional identity was always a little bit wrong.

 So I stopped treating it like documentation and started treating it like output.